preciofishbone/OmniaDocsG2/blocks/analytics-widget/index.rst

 Analytics widget
 =============================================

-**This description is being edited due to changed functionality in the block.
-Will be finished soon.**

 This block is used to display Matomo analytics data.
 Several blocks can be used on a page, with different settings, to display different aspects of the analytics data.

 If you will be using the same filter settings in several widget blocks, it can save some time to set the filter settings in an Analytics filters block and connect the widget blocks to the filters block.